-This is so unfair to both little boys and girls.
+All of this is so unfair to kids.
 It’s dehumanizing–and it sets those little humans up for confusion and grief in their adult lives.

-If we want to understand our emotions, and why we relate to them the way we do, we need to understand those things in our story that shaped us—and our gender enculturation is a significant part of that.
+If we want to understand our emotions, and why we relate to them the way we do, we need to understand those things in our story that shaped us.
+Our gender enculturation is a significant part of that.

 If you ask yourself what emotions you are comfortable with and what emotions you’re uncomfortable with, there’s a good chance the gender expectations of your childhood are a part of that.

 What feelings are we willing to express in public?
 What emotions make us feel strong?
 Which ones make us feel weak?
 Are there specific emotional reactions that other people have that make you look down on them?
 If so, there’s a real possibility that gender expectations from your childhood are still shaping your emotional responses.

 The idea that specific emotions belong to certain genders is, of course, ridiculous.
 All humans have feelings.
 God didn’t give compassion to women and anger to men.
 All humans can feel compassion and express empathy.

 Two things we can do.